myrestop/myflow-user-guide/README.md

 ## Introduction

-RunFlow is a powerful efficiency tool that can be combined with many plugins, and it's running based on keywords, a keyword mean a feature.
+RunFlow is a powerful efficiency tool that can be combined with many plugins, and it's running based on keywords, a keyword mean a function.

 You can also pin a keyword to the tab (if keyword support), doing this you don't need always input the keyword to trigger the feature.

-> The keyword can be at the front, or the post (but need a whitespace to separate), and `*` is a special keyword.
+> The keyword can be at the front, or the post (but need a whitespace to separate).
+In RunFlow, we have a feature that is `special keyword`, when a keyword starts with symbol not letter or digit, we mark it as a `special keyword`, and if the `special keyword` worked at the post case, you don't need a whitespace to separate they.

+> The keyword `*` mean this function don't need a keyword to trigger, it will always trigger whatever the user input.

 > If you haven't installed it yet, you can download and install it from [here](https://myrest.top/myflow).